 Are you looking for a way to streamline Thanksgiving dinner??
-Here are the easy instructions for How to Cook a Frozen Turkey Breast in an Instant Pot.
-You’re never going to believe how tender and juicy a turkey breast can be when cooked for just minutes in the Instant Pot.
+Here are the easy instructions for How to Cook an Instant Pot Frozen Turkey Breast.
+You’re never going to believe how tender and juicy a turkey breast can be when cooked (even from frozen!) for just minutes in the Instant Pot.

 **Please Note: This recipe was created for cooking a frozen, bone-in turkey breast that weighs approx. 7 lbs. and is cooked in an 8-quart Instant Pot.